 Collectivism is unity by definition, and it stood at the heart of Mao’s China, Lenin and Stalin’s USSR, Pol Pot’s Cambodia, and the various Kims’ North Korea.
 As a first approximation, these unity traps killed 100 million people.

-Then we can add Hitler and Mussolini, who enforced unity; nonconformists were imprisoned or killed.
-We have more tens of millions dead here.
+To them we can add Hitler and Mussolini, who enforced unity; nonconformists were imprisoned or killed.
+That provides additional tens of millions dead.

 – Gustave Le Bon